LZeroAnalytics/coreum-package/README.md

           # Jitter represents the variance in latency in ms
           jitter: 0

+           # The minimum amout of CPUs the nodes must have, in millicpu/millicore.
+           # CAUTION: This is only available for Kubernetes, and will be ignored for Docker.
+          min_cpu: 500

+           # The minimum amount of memory, in megabytes, the nodes must have.
+           # CAUTION: This is only available for Kubernetes, and will be ignored for Docker.
+          min_memory: 512

      # Configure the transactions per second (tps) sent
      # Only launched when spammer is included in additional_services